-A laugh rang over the roar of the inferno consuming the library.
-Jerome lunged to his feet and spun, gripping a stone in each hand.
+A cackle rang over the roar of the inferno consuming the library.
+Jerome spun, gripping a stone in each hand.

 Llaith strode from the shadows to stand in the yellow-orange light of the dancing flames.
 The breath caught in Jerome's throat.
-How had come to be here?
+How had he come to be here?
 Where was Elaine?

 Mingling terror and fury burned in his chest.
-Llaith's eyes churned with a red fire, and the flesh was falling off his face, but he didn't seem to notice.
+Llaith's eyes churned with an insane red fire, and the flesh was falling off his face, but he didn't seem to notice or care.

 His robes were smoking, and he favored his right side.
-Apparently, Elaine had injured him, but not conquered.
+Apparently, Elaine had injured him but not conquered.
 Jerome tried not to think of her body laying broken and bleeding in the tunnel.
 Perhaps, with the aid of the stones, he could finish Llaith for her.